The Center for Student Success

 The following units comprise the Center:

-Newberry College provides support and assistance for all students with a diagnosed physical or learning disability, although it does not provide a special program or curriculum for students with identified disabilities.
+Newberry College provides support and assistance for all students with a diagnosed physical or learning disability.
 Our objective is to recognize and address the particular needs of individual students so as to enhance their opportunity for academic success.

-The student is responsible for ensuring the required documentation is sent to the Office of Student Disabilities Services and arranging a meeting to request a formal Academic Accommodations Agreement.
+The student is responsible for ensuring the required documentation is sent to the Office of Student Accessibility Services and for arranging a meeting to request a formal Academic Accommodations Agreement (AAA).
 This agreement must be reviewed each semester at the request of the student.
-The Office of Student Disabilities Services will monitor each identified student’s progress and interact with the student and his/her instructors, as necessary, to ensure that the College is complying with all requirements.
+The Office of Student Accessibility Services will monitor each identified student’s progress and interact with the student and his/her instructors, as necessary, to ensure that the College is complying with all requirements.

 Academic Support

 Academic support is available to any student free of charge.
-Academic workshops are offered throughout the fall semester on topics such as time management/organization, note taking, study skills, and exam preparation.
-The Center for Student Success staff is also available for one-on-one assistance at the request of the student or via faculty/staff referral.
+The Center for Student Success offers Peer Tutoring in most academic subjects.
+Additionally, academic workshops are offered throughout the semester on topics such as time management/organization, note taking, study skills, and exam preparation.
+Academic Success Coaches are also available for one-on-one assistance at the request of the student or via faculty/staff referral.
 Additional information concerning these services may be obtained by calling (803) 321-5362.

 The Center for Student Success works closely with various campus departments/offices in helping students to cope with barriers and roadblocks.
 This includes coordinating student interactions with faculty, staff, and other students, ultimately helping to promote student success in social and academic development.
 The Student Success Center’s intent is to provide students with the challenges and support they need to be successful in and out of the classroom.